Dave's Bonanza

 Discusses the optimal maneuver for a turnback after engine failure during take-off.

-The Feasibility of Turnback from a Low altitude Engine Failure During the Takeoff Climb-out Phase by Brent Jett
+The Feasibility of Turnback from a Low Altitude Engine Failure During the Takeoff Climb-out Phase by Brent Jett

 The complete AIAA (American Institute of Aeronautics and Astronutics) paper that discusses a simulator experiment addressing the turnback after engine failure at low altitude (500 feet) during take-off problem (329k pdf file).